 The guidelines say “personal pension”.
 I understand this refers to a defined contribution pension, where you have a “pot of money” that you could access.
 It doesn’t refer to a defined benefit scheme, where your pension will be linked to your final salary.

 If your pension is smaller than your debts, then you don’t have a problem.
-Your DRO will be approved (assuming you meet the other criteria) and your pension will be safe.
+Your DRO will be approved – assuming you meet the other criteria! – and your pension will be safe.

 “Help – this sounds complicated”

 To set up a DRO you must go to an Authorised Intermediary, for example at your local Citizens Advice or National Debtline.
 They will work out if you meet all the DRO criteria – total debts, surplus income etc.

 What are your options if a DRO won’t be approved?

 If taking your pension early would involve a lot of extra tax and charges, it may be better to postpone this for a while, possibly having a token payment debt management plan in the interim.

-(The other insolvency options aren’t likely to be possible alternatives.
-If you qualify for a DRO because of your low spare income, an IVA is very unlikely to be affordable.
-There will also be an “insolvency” test in bankruptcy, so too large a pension will rule that out. )
+The other insolvency options aren’t likely to be possible alternatives.
+If you qualify for a DRO because of your low spare income, an IVA is very unlikely to be a good option as it involves making payments for 5 years – many IVAs fail because people cannot keep up these payments.
+There will also be an “insolvency” test in bankruptcy, so too large a pension will rule that out.